C0rine/Ghost/README.md

 - Game state and preferences survive even when the app gets closed.

 ### Sketches of user experience

+Updates on UI (differences between actual app and images below):
+- Removed special activity for settings in game.
+There is just one settings activity now.
+- Changed settings to also have an option to clear highscores and start a new game
+- Removed change of player name in settings
+- Removed option to restart a game in InGame Activity (this was moved to settings)

 ##### All activities
 ![AllActivities](/doc/AllActivities.jpg)
 ##### Paths